cross-solution/YawikDocs/source/installation.rst

     cd yawik
     php -S localhost:8000 index.php

-Point your browser tp localhost:8000 and start using yawik
+Point your browser to localhost:8000 and start using yawik